The Value of Business Integrity: A Call for Enhanced Ethics, Respectfulness and Law Abiding Behavior

 The first three options on this list are all okay, because they all require a two-way match of wants, preferences and needs for a consumer to choose one product over another.
 Like it or not, some people make purchasing decisions based on who has the best ads.
 Fair enough, but an ad in and of itself does not take a competing product off the shelf and limit consumer choice.
 The same with making a product better or less expensive.
 Sales of that product will still depend on how much consumers value that product relative to all other options.

 It’s fairly self-evident why “cheating” in business is bad for consumers (not to mention our nation’s continuously bleak economic picture).
 We generally have little problem calling out big, faceless, corporations when they “cheat” – but it seems like we lose our ferocious intolerance for cheating when someone we have an emotional attachment to is doing it.
-We have no problem blasting Silver Eagle and the brands they carry (who we only alledged might be the brands replacing the targeted No Label handles) – but there is nary a whisper when it’s a beloved craft brewer openly and proudly engaging and promoting blatantly illegal activity.
+We have no problem blasting AB and their brands – but there is nary a whisper when it’s a beloved craft brewer openly and proudly engaging and promoting blatantly illegal activity.
 We may not like the Texas Alcohol Beverage Code, but until it changes we are still bound to follow it.
 Those who ignore the law, even if out of a sense of rebelliousness, are no better than a big distributor illegally targeting a small brewers taps.

 Beyond the obvious ethical hypocrisy, I wonder about the potential backlash from this kind of activity in a legislative session.
 We all remember The Wholesale Beer Distributors of Texas Keith Strama’s bumbling, incoherent diatribe in front of the Licensing and Administrative Procedures Committee (chronicled here) where he stammered on how allowing brewpubs to distribute would somehow lead to babies drinking barley wine on street corners in dry counties.
 It may not be too hard to picture him standing before the LAP Committee again rambling on about how we can’t even obey the existing laws and we want the state to give us more freedom?
 It would be like handing the car keys to a teenager who you just grounded for getting excessive speeding tickets.
 (This would be the argument used against us, not one I actually believe in).
 It is imperative, for the success of any future legislative efforts (which there will be for years to come, even after breweries and brewpubs are allowed the freedom we seek - there are many other issues to tackle) that we be model citizens.